OpenEvalProject/evals/manuscripts/elife-78169/v3/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/78169/elife-78169-fig1-v3.jpg)

-**Figure 1.:** Macaca) species based on molecular data.The Macaca genus diverged from other members of the primate tribe Papionini approximately 7 million years ago.
+**Figure 1.:** The Macaca genus diverged from other members of the primate tribe Papionini approximately 7 million years ago.
 The position of the rhesus macaque (Macaca mulatta) is highlighted by the red box.
 Phylogeny constructed using TimeTree (Kumar et al., 2017).

 The phylogenetic history of the macaque genus has been notoriously difficult to ascertain given the rapid diversification and significant introgression between macaque species (Liedigk et al., 2014; Fan et al., 2018; Roos et al., 2019; Osada et al., 2021).
 For example, based on mitochondrial DNA sequences, Chinese rhesus macaques appear more similar to Taiwanese macaques (Macaca cyclopis) and Japanese macaques (Macaca fuscata) than to Indian rhesus macaques, contradicting the taxonomic classification of the rhesus macaque species (Roos et al., 2019).
 However, based on the most complete nuclear genomic data currently available, a phylogeny of rhesus macaques and six of their most closely related sister species indicates that Indian and Chinese rhesus macaques are most closely related to one another, followed by Taiwanese macaques (Macaca cyclopis) and Japanese macaques (Macaca fuscata; Figure 1, Osada et al., 2021).